iotaledger/integration-services/documentation/docs/getting_started/installation/docker_compose_setup.md

 :::info
 To make requests from the dashboard to the api you have to have CORS enabled.
 For local testing purposes this can be done with a CORS browser plugin.
 On first load the dashboard might show a Javascript module error.
 This bug is not related to our implementation and can be fixed with a simple page reload.
 :::

+## FAQ

+***Im getting errors like `error : could not connect to mongodb` and  `error : MongoError: Authentication failed.` when setting up the container.***

+Please make sure to delete all old mongodb containers in your Integration Services installation you created earlier.
+-> All data in your local database will be lost <br/>
+-> Stop the container: `docker stop mongo` and delete it `docker rm -v  mongo`